CIHR-CMAJ Top Canadian Achievements in Health Research Awards

 reducing mortality by 50 per cent.

-- Dr. Nizar Mahomed, of the University Health Network in
+- Dr. Nizar Mahomed, of the University Health Network in Toronto, who

 led a team involving some 35 hospitals that introduced new procedures